haroonalhadisk/haroonalhadisk.github.io/topics/hashcatch2.md

 [*] All necessary packages are found installed
 [*] Done
 ```
-this is caused as hashcatch cannot create folders to solve the issue just create all the missind directories (not files)
+this is caused as hashcatch cannot create folders to solve the issue just create all the missing directories (not files)
 ```
 mkdir /etc/hashcatch/
 ```